qhta/MyLib/Qhta.SF.WPF.Tools/docs/Readme.md

 # RecordNavigationBar

-RecordNavigationBar is a Control to be displayed below a SfDataGrid to help the user to navigate through records.
+RecordNavigationBar is a control displayed under SfDataGrid that helps the user navigate through records.

 ![image info](Images/RecordNavigationBar.png)